Horoscope (ballet): Structure

 Lambert had claimed that the theme of the Prelude was dictated to him by the ghost of Bernard van Dieren; Ashton suggested the tune for the Invocation to the Moon.
 For many years, the music for Horoscope was known only in the form of an abridged concert suite of five numbers that contained, according to contemporary commentators, the best of the music.
 The first performance of the suite was conducted by Lambert himself at Queen's Hall on 8 August 1938 as part of the Proms season.
 Lambert recorded three of the movements ("Dance for the Followers of Leo", "Valse for the Gemini" and the "Invocation to the Moon and Finale") in 1945, with the Liverpool Philharmonic Orchestra.
 That was the first recording of any of the music from the ballet.
 In 1949, Lambert recorded two more numbers, "Saraband for the Followers of Virgo" and "Bacchanale", with the Philharmonia Orchestra.
 The five-movement Horoscope Suite was later recorded by the London Symphony Orchestra under Robert Irving (1953) and the English Northern Philharmonia under David Lloyd-Jones (1990).

 In March 2003, the nine surviving numbers were recorded complete for the first time, by the BBC Concert Orchestra under Barry Wordsworth.

+In April 2024, pianists Ben Costello and Joseph Tong gave the premiere of Costello's transcription for two pianos of the complete ballet.
+This transcription was created with the permission of the Lambert Estate.